-The Academic Board establishes the Learning and Teaching Committee to monitor and report on quality assurance processes for learning and teaching within the Institution to ensure that day-to-day academic operations meet the requirements of the Higher Education Standards Framework.
-The Learning and Teaching Committee also has responsibility for advising the Academic Board on policy and practice related to learning and teaching.
+The Academic Board establishes the Learning and Teaching Committee to monitor, provide guidance and recommendations all matters pertaining to learning, teaching and the student educational experience to ensure that day-to-day academic operations meet the requirements of the Higher Education Standards Framework and students' needs.
+The Learning and Teaching Committee advises the Academic Board on policy and practice related to learning and teaching.